lemaoliu/lemaoliu.github.io/lat.md

 # Welcome to LAT Group
 LAT (Language Analysis and Translation) is a group at NLP Center, Tencent AI Lab.
-The mission of LAT group is to make machine understand natural language and bridge the gaps between two different languages.
+The mission of LAT group is to make machines understand natural language and bridge the gaps between two different languages.

 ## Research Fields